 \subsection{Analysis}

+\paragraph{Training with Explore-And-Match scheme.} In~\figref{fig:training}, we investigated the behavior of \lvtr during training under the \enm scheme.
+Beginning with the random initialization, the proposals start to generate some variations in their predictions (1st).
+Thereafter, they become a state in which they can adapt to any time segment by slightly overlapping the boundaries of two ground truths (2nd).
+Then, each of their identities is determined, and their time segments are adjusted accordingly (3rd).
+After matching the identity, the proposals properly fit the relevant time segment in a fine-grained manner (4th).
+To our surprise, despite all training losses are given at once, the training process follows the form of a divide-and-conquer-like approach.
+We hypothesize that a carefully designed training scheme facilitates this systematic behavior.

-\paragraph{Loss ablations.} We analyze the impact of the loss terms in~\Cref{tab:loss_ablations}: $\ell_1$ loss ($\mathcal{L}_{\rm L1}$), gIoU loss ($\mathcal{L}_{iou}$), and set guidance loss ($\mathcal{L}_{sg}$).
-Since identifying the target query is essential, we always use \sgl for all cases.
-When both L1 and gIoU are turned off, the predictions collapse into a single timespan; thus R1@0.5 and R5@0.5 show almost the same results.
-When either L1 or gIoU losses is disabled, performance suffers significantly, implying that they are both required for accurate timespan localization.
-As using all three losses yields the best result, we confirm that two sub losses of span localization loss (L1 and gIoU) operate complementarily with absolute or relative criteria for timespan prediction.
+\paragraph{Loss ablations.} We analyzed the impact of the loss terms in~\tabref{tab:loss_ablations}: $\ell_1$ loss ($\mathcal{L}_{\rm L1}$), gIoU loss ($\mathcal{L}_{iou}$), and set guidance loss ($\mathcal{L}_{sg}$).
+Since matching the target query is essential, we always used \sgl for all cases.
+When both L1 and gIoU are disabled, the predictions are collapsed; thus, R1@0.5 and R5@0.5 showed almost the same results.
+When either L1 loss or gIoU loss is disabled, performance suffered significantly, implying that they are both required for accurate temporal localization.
+As using all three losses yielded the best result, we confirmed that two sub-losses of \tll (L1 and gIoU) operate complementarily with absolute or relative criteria for time segment prediction.

-\paragraph{Correspondence measures.} We compare the various measures to calculate the correspondence between prediction and query in~\Cref{tab:query_order_pred}, which is then used in \sgl.
-In practice, we consider proposal-target matching using decoder output and textual part of encoder output.
-The encoder-decoder attention weight (Att) is an intuitive way to determine which part of the encoder output each proposal corresponds to.
-Since it has direct access to the global context, it performs well especially for the R5 metric, but falls short for the rigorous R1 metric.
-We see that using cosine similarity (Cos) dramatically improves performance than directly applying dot product similarity (Sim), meaning that removing the size constraint eases optimization.
+\paragraph{Correspondence measures.} We compared the various measures to calculate the correspondence between prediction and query in~\tabref{tab:query_order_pred}, which is then used in \sgl.
+In practice, we considered proposal-target matching using decoder output and the textual part of encoder output.
+The encoder-decoder attention weight (Att) is an intuitive way of determining which part of the encoder output each proposal corresponds to.
+Since it has direct access to the global context, it performed well especially for the R5 metric, but fells short for the rigorous R1 metric.
+We observed that using cosine similarity (Cos) dramatically improves performance than directly applying dot product similarity (Sim), meaning that removing the size constraint eases optimization.